Apache ZooKeeper

 Apache ZooKeeper is an open-source server for highly reliable distributed coordination of cloud applications.
 It is a project of the Apache Software Foundation.

 ZooKeeper is essentially a service for distributed systems offering a hierarchical key-value store, which is used to provide a distributed configuration service, synchronization service, and naming registry for large distributed systems (see Use cases).
 ZooKeeper was a sub-project of Hadoop but is now a top-level Apache project in its own right.

 Overview

 ZooKeeper's architecture supports high availability through redundant services.
-The clients can thus ask another ZooKeeper leader if the first fails to answer.
-ZooKeeper nodes store their data in a hierarchical name space, much like a file system or a tree data structure.
+Clients can ask another ZooKeeper leader if the first fails to answer.
+ZooKeeper nodes store their data in a hierarchical name space, like a file system or a tree data structure.
 Clients can read from and write to the nodes and in this way have a shared configuration service.
 ZooKeeper can be viewed as an atomic broadcast system, through which updates are totally ordered.
 The ZooKeeper Atomic Broadcast (ZAB) protocol is the core of the system.